 The Department of Fisheries and Oceans indicated in a letter dated September 18, 2014 to Bruce Chapman, that there had been no changes to the fisheries management regime other than modifications to the northern boundaries of some SFAs to be consistent with land claim settlement areas and to better match coverage of the research vessel surveys.
-These are described above under "Stock Status".
 The management framework and harvest control rules remain unchanged.